flavienbwk/icons-visualizer/README.md

     </a>
 </p>

 A quick and simple UI and API to search and display icons.
 Can be used in an offline environment thanks to Docker.
+Database-free.

 ![Interface example](./interface.png)